 Mustafa the Mountain Lion (Cougar) was rescued from a miserable life in the Peruvian Circus by Animal Defenders International.
 He had lived in chains, kept in the back of a pickup truck, but thanks to ADI he was given a new home in the forest.
-His story has captured the imagination of people around the world, reaching over ten million view on Youtube.
+His story has captured the imagination of people around the world, reaching over twelve million view on Youtube.

 We’ve been lucky enough to work with Animal Defenders International since 2008, documenting their campaign to end animal suffering in circuses.
 We’ve followed their every move as they’ve uncovered the suffering, campaigned for change and worked tirelessly to save and re-house the animals, moving them to new homes at sanctuaries in South America, South Africa and the US.
 As the events unfold we produce a stream of video and stills content, working as part of an international team to helps ADI promote their cause.
 The viral success of Mustafa’s story is a tribute to the amazing work done by Animal Defenders International, but also to the power of simple, honest storytelling, supported by active online networks.
 ADI’s Youtube Channel has 10,000 subscribers and their Facebook Page 230,000 likes, but the story has clearly reached way beyond this, driven by the power and presence of the animal rights movement online.